KabriAcid/ammamricemill/bolt-ai-prompt.md

 - Show loading, empty, and error states using shared Spinner and EmptyState components.
 Use skeletons for loading where appropriate.
 - Use premium UI/UX: cards, transitions, and consistent spacing/typography.
 All tables/lists must be responsive and visually consistent.
 - All v1 fields, columns, and actions are compulsory; do not remove or rename any required element.
-- All modals must use the shared modal props pattern and close on 'esc'.
+- All modals (for New, Edit, etc.) must use the shared modal props pattern and close on 'esc'.
+- Actions that require viewing or detailed data (e.g., View, Ledger) should navigate to a dedicated page/route (not a modal).
+Only New/Edit should use modals unless otherwise specified.

 ## Designation List Page